pawatsethaput/OpenBank/REST-API-V1.1.md

         "accounts": [
             {
                 "account": {
-                    "alias": "account alias e.g. tesobe_main",
-                    "views_available": [
+                    "id": "A unique identifier used for ACCOUNT_ID", "views_available": [
                         {
                             "view": {
-                                "name": "Public / Team / ...",
+                                "id": "A unique identifier used for VIEW_ID", "short_name": "Public / Team / Auditors...",
-                                "id":"some_permalink"
-                                "description": "e.g. this is the public view of the account" }
+                                "description": "e.g. this is the public view of the TESOBE account", "is_public": "boolean. true if the public (user not logged in) can see this view."
+                            }
                         }
                     ]